-Parris and Wubben-Moy called up to England squad
+England captain Williamson out with injury

 Last updated on .From the section England

+England captain Leah Williamson has been ruled out of the upcoming friendlies against the United States and the Czech Republic after sustaining an injury during training.

+"Williamson will leave the squad and return to Arsenal for rehabilitation," said the Football Association.

-Nikita Parris and Lotte Wubben-Moy have been called up by England because of injuries to captain Leah Williamson and Lucy Parker.
+Nikita Parris and Lotte Wubben-Moy have been called up as replacements for Williamson and Lucy Parker.

-Williamson will be assessed before Friday's friendly against the United States after being injured in training.

-Parker, who had received her first senior call-up, was hurt in West Ham's League Cup tie against London City Lionesses on Sunday.
+Parker was hurt in West Ham's League Cup tie on Sunday.

-Manchester United forward Parris, who has 17 goals in 69 England appearances, and Arsenal centre-back Wubben-Moy, who has eight caps for the Lionesses, were both part of Sarina Wiegman's squad that won the Women's European Championship this summer.
+Manchester United forward Parris, who has 17 goals in 69 England appearances, and Arsenal centre-back Wubben-Moy, who has eight caps for the Lionesses, were both part of manager Sarina Wiegman's squad that won the Women's European Championship this summer.

 The Lionesses take on world champions the USA on Friday at a sold-out Wembley before playing the Czech Republic at Brighton on 11 October.